Reactive Attachment Disorder (RAD) In Children

 Once the diagnosis is confirmed an addition referral may be made for mental health counseling for the child and family.

-Consider the following if you are seeking out a competent mental health professional:
+Consider the following if you are seeking out a competent mental health professional for reactive attachment disorder treatment:

 - A therapist who is able to provide treatment for a long period of time.
 Ideally until the end of treatment.